-Your new travel trailer/5th-wheel (coach), including the structure, plumbing, heating, and electrical systems, and all appliances and equipment installed by the manufacturer, is warranted under normal use to be free from manufacturing defects in material and workmanship.
+Your new travel trailer/5th-wheet (coach), including the structure, plumbing, heating, and electrical systems, and all appliances and equipment installed by the manufacturer is warranted under normal use to be free from manufacturing defects in material and workmanship.

-This warranty extends to the first retail purchaser and his transferee(s) and begins on the date of original retail delivery or the date the coach is first placed into service as a rental, commercial or demonstrator coach (whichever occurs first).
-This warranty extends for a period of two years from such date.
+This warranty extends to the first retail purchaser and his transferee(s) and begins on the date of original retail delivery or the date the coach is first placed into service for the purpose of recreational travel and family camping.
+This warranty extends for a period of one year from such date.
 Written notice of defects must be given to the selling dealer or the manufacturer not later than ten (10) days after the expiration of the applicable warranty.
-Warranty repairs, if required, will be made without charge after your coach is taken to the dealer or manufacturing plant location.
+Warranty repairs, if required, will be made without charge after your coach is taken to the dealer or manufacturing plant location